acntech-archive/rambot/README.md

 Node-RED installed on a RaspberryPi connected to a screen (for the tweet-dashvoard)

+A Twitter account for Rambot: currently configured rambotpro@gmail.com

 ## Deploy
 ### Robot
 Inject the flow in [robot.flow](robot.flow) into the Node-RED instance running on the robot